Optimizing the eviction of code containers from disk

 Things for the future

-For now, I’ve had fun playing with this problem and am satisfied with the solutions I found, so I’ll go back to focusing on the system as a whole.
-As I mentioned before, I’d like to add more algorithms to this, and still plan to do so, but only after I have a system running some traffic, so I can evaluate the algorithms on the whole system (instead of assuming just one machine running all invocations), and also evaluate on the traffic pattern that the system itself generates.
+For now, I’ve had fun playing with this problem and am satisfied with the solutions I found, so I’ll go back to focusing on building the system as a whole.
+At some point I’d like to add more algorithms to this, but only after I have a system running some real-life traffic.

 I’d also like to experiment with different adaptations of size- and time-aware S3-FIFO.
 Some ideas I have: